 Make sure paint is thoroughly dry between coats.
 Local humidity conditions may affect your results as well.
 Wall paint may take a day to dry.
 If undercoat isn't completely dry, paint may peel off in the future.

-Finishing Steps for Painting Switchplates or Outlet Covers You'll want to seal your wall plates with a clear, durable protective finish such as Varathane or liquid varnish.
+You'll want to seal your painted wall plates & screws with a clear, durable protective finish such as Varathane or liquid varnish.

 The switches and electrical sockets can also be painted to match the plates.